 A bowl of classic oatmeal packs a hearty dose of vitamins, protein and cholesterol-lowering soluble fiber.
 So, what about the packets?
 We've got the facts on this convenience food.

 Instant oatmeal is partially cooked and dried for fast preparation.
 Contrary to popular belief, instant oats have the same nutritional benefits of regular oats.
 The biggest problem with instant varieties?
 All those flavored options can be bursting with added sugar!
-Many of your favorite flavored brand will set you back at least 3 to 4 teaspoons of added sweeteners.
+Many of your favorite flavored brand will set you back at least 3 to 4 teaspoons of added sugar per serving.
 Some brands may also add sodium as a preservative, but there are brands out there without it.
 You can also stock up on plain instant oats and simple add 2 teaspoons maple syrup, honey, brown sugar or agave for a flavorful breakfast with half the sugar of most presweetened varieties.
 A little fresh fruit will also up the fiber content.

 Dana Angelo White, MS, RD, ATC, is a registered dietitian, certified athletic trainer and owner of Dana White Nutrition, Inc., which specializes in culinary and sports nutrition.
 She is the author of four cookbooks First Bites: Superfoods for Babies and Toddlers, The Healthy Air Fryer Cookbook, The Healthy Instant Pot Cookbook and Healthy Quick and Easy Smoothies.

 *This article was written and/or reviewed by an independent registered dietitian nutritionist.